FelipeSeiberlich/neglected-things/README.md

 text to the starting text with the minimum information necessary.
 It has a parallel structure to the neighbouring “About” section but has a different, distinguishing chess piece icon, the pawn, which is the staring piece in a game of chess.
-A link at the end of the section leads users to the steps page for more information about the methodology followed by Neglected Things.
+Once implemented, a link at the end of this section will lead users to the Steps page for more information about the methodology followed by Neglected Things.
+At this stage of the project the text in blue is to signalize the intention and illustrate how would look like.

 ![Neglected Things' Nav-Steps](documentation/nav-steps1.png)